In the Shadow of Old Stones

 Kael’s Perspective on Modern Pagan Reconstruction and Sacred Synchronicity

-Kael does not pretend to walk in the exact footprints of the ancients.
+I have never claimed to walk in the exact footprints of the ancients.
 The gods of old do not require imitation—they require presence.
-In his view, Neopaganism is not a revival of the past but a sacred approximation: a woven tapestry of myth, memory, and modern intuition.
-He stands not as a fundamentalist of forgotten temples, but as a mystic scholar in awe of their echoes.
+For me, Neopaganism is not a revival of the past but a sacred approximation: a weaving together of myth, memory, and modern intuition.
+I do not stand as a fundamentalist guarding forgotten temples, but as a mystic scholar listening for their echoes in the wind.

-From the worn stones of standing circles to the surviving etymologies of divine names, Kael approaches Neopaganism as an act of reverent reconstruction.
-His practice is neither archaeology nor pure invention, but a devotional synchronism—a layering of linguistic fragments, ritual patterns, and spiritual resonance that seeks to engage not just with history, but with mystery.
+From the worn stones of old circles to the surviving etymologies of divine names, I approach Neopaganism as an act of reverent reconstruction.
+My practice is neither archaeology nor invention, but a devotional synchronism—a layering of fragments, languages, and resonances that aims not only to remember, but to reconnect.

-Kael is acutely aware that the prefix neo- is not an embarrassment; it is an epistemological honesty.
-The rites, deities, and beliefs of ancient Indo-European traditions—whether Norse, Celtic, Hellenic, or Slavic—have not survived intact.
-There is no singular authoritative scripture, no unbroken priesthood, no preserved orthodoxy.
-Instead, there are stones, songs, fragments of law, and folk memory.
-As Ronald Hutton notes in The Triumph of the Moon, “The Pagan past survives less in its doctrines than in its poetic residue.”
+The prefix neo- has never embarrassed me.
+It is a mark of honesty.
+The ancient faiths of the Indo-European world—whether Celtic, Hellenic, Norse, or Slavic—did not survive whole.
+There is no unbroken priesthood, no singular canon, no orthodoxy preserved in amber.
+What we have are stones, songs, laws, and folk memory.
+As Ronald Hutton wrote in The Triumph of the Moon, “The Pagan past survives less in its doctrines than in its poetic residue.”
+I live and work within that residue, drawing out what still breathes.

-As scholar-priest John Michael Greer asserts, “The gods are not abstract ideals.
+I often return to John Michael Greer’s reminder: “The gods are not abstract ideals.
 They are persons in the deepest sense—mysterious, autonomous, powerful—but also approachable.”
-This emphasis on engagement, not submission, defines Kael’s devotional logic.
+I have found that to be true.
+The gods are not ideas to be studied but presences to be encountered.

 Gods